 It is designed to recognize anyone's voice, so no training is involved.
 This means it is the only real option for applications such as interactive voice response systems.

-Speech recognition software improves efficiency as the need to type is removed from the equations.
-This can lead to documents being generated upto three times faster than when typed.
-The ability to go hands-free also is also very useful in situation where notetaking is required in the field or people with certain disabilities.
+Speech recognition software improves efficiency as the need to type is removed from the equation.
+This can lead to documents being generated up to three times faster than when typed.
+The ability to go hands-free is also very useful where note-taking is required in the field or for people with certain disabilities.

-Towards the end of the twentieth century, speech recognition systems had found a broad range of use in computerized games and toys, control of different instruments, data collection, and dictation.
+By the end of the twentieth century, there was a broad range of uses for speech recognition systems, such as in computerized games and toys, control of different instruments, data collection, and dictation.
 The feature also proved to be of much help among those who could not obtain keypads and among those with certain disabilities.

 Speech-to-text software can make document creation more efficient as the need to type is removed.